 - Intra Class Correlation Coefficient via Reliability Analysis Menu

-- Simple Linear Regression with Scatterplot run first (1 IV predicting 1 DV)
+- Simple Linear Regression (1 IV predicting 1 DV)

 - How to Understand the Multiple Regression Coefficients Table in SPSS